aaronpowell/aaronpowell.github.io/src/documents/posts/2011-08-09-knockoutjs-preparser.md

---- cson
+---
   title: "Introducing the KnockoutJS preparser"
   metaTitle: "Introducing the KnockoutJS preparser"
   description: ""
   revised: "2011-08-09"
   date: "2011-08-09"
-tags: ["javascript","knockoutjs"]
+  tags:
+    - "javascript"
+    - "knockoutjs"
   migrated: "true"
-urls: ["/javascript/knockoutjs-preparser"]
+  urls:
+    - "/javascript/knockoutjs-preparser"
-summary: """
+  summary: ""

-"""
 ---
 In my [previous post][1] I outlined one of the biggest issues I have with [KnockoutJS][2] as being its WPF/ Silverlight binding syntax and how it requires you to put JavaScript into your HTML.